top of page

 Listening to Ourselves

-While policies and procedures are crucial, many diversity plans miss the importance of interactional change.
-Participants who have moved through stages 1 and 2 are ready to identify problematic areas in their communities or workplace environment, and to create plans for generating change.
+Participants who have moved through stages 1 and 2 are ready to create plans for generating change.

 We work with corporations, non-profits, small businesses, schools, community organizations, groups of friends, colleagues, and community leaders.
 Group sizes range from small gatherings of 4-5 people to larger cohorts of 100+ participants.
 To set up an initial conversation, please contact us.